-What does a student representative do in relation to course valuations?
+What does a student representative do in relation to course evaluations?

 A student representative is chosen by those attending the course when the course begins.
-He or she helps to collate the results of the course valuation.
+He or she helps to collate the results of the course evaluation.
 The student receives payment for this work, which is administered by the department which coordinates the course.
-The student representative should do the following in relation to the course valuation:
+The student representative should do the following in relation to the course evaluation:

-- Complete the course valuation themselves and look at other responses submitted once the response period has ended.
+- Complete the course evaluation themselves and look at other responses submitted once the response period has ended.

 - Highlight possible improvements to the course.
 Talk to the course leader and/or director of studies and tell him/her your comments and thoughts on this.